What is the EpiHealth network?

 The EpiHealth Elderly cohort

-SRA EpiHealth is the host of the population based cohort EpiHealth Elderly (n=25 104) of middle aged and elder subjects aiming to identify predictors of healthy aging.
+SRA EpiHealth is the host of the population based cohort EpiHealth Elderly (n=25 104) of middle aged and elderly subjects aiming to identify predictors of healthy aging.
 The data includes questionnaire, anthropometrics, cognitive test, biobank and register data.
 Description of the cohort (opens in a new Window).

 To date, about 35 articles have been published based on data in the cohort, which are described in more detail in a first publication .